Virusdb/Musico/README.md

 </p>

-> A Music bot coded in javascript with discord.js
+> A Music bot coded in javascript with discord.js<Br>
+  > OwO except a complete rewrite soon!

 ## Install